- ICCFA CAFÉ

 - LOT EXCHANGE

-Wide World of Sales will feature free wireless internet in the main classroom area made possible thanks to the generosity of our Corporate Partner Homesteaders Life Company.
+• FREE WIRELESS INTERNET in the main classroom area made possible thanks to the generosity of our Corporate Partner.

-• A list of airfare specials to/from Las Vegas is included on the lefthand side of the conference webpage.
+• A list of airfare specials to/from Las Vegas is included on the lefthand side of this page.

 • We've also included a list of Living Social and Groupon deals on the webpage.